- Increasing development of suburbs and enhancement of green areas within urban areas have resulted in increased risk of human conflicts with deer.

 - Pay attention to all wildlife warning signs and drive accordingly.

-- Reduce speed at night, especially on unfamiliar roads near water or lined with trees.
+- Reduce speed at dusk, night and dawn, especially on unfamiliar roads near water or lined with trees.

 - Scan the road and ditches ahead for animals, especially when travelling at dawn or dusk.